prajwal2301negi/Credit-Card-Fraud-DL_Project/README.md

 - **RNN** — a stacked LSTM network that treats each transaction's feature vector as a short sequence, learning cross-feature interaction patterns an ANN can miss.

-Built to work with the classic [Kaggle Credit Card Fraud Detection dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
-(284,807 transactions, 492 fraud cases, 0.17% fraud rate, 28 anonymized PCA
-features + `Time` + `Amount`).
-A synthetic data generator with the same shape and class imbalance is included so the whole pipeline runs even without the real file.

 ## Project structure